 A: The waiting period differs depending on the season and what health care practitioner you would like to see.
 Generally, we can provide you with an appointment within a week of you contacting us.

 Q: Are services covered by OHIP?

-A: The doctor visits are covered by Ontario Health Insurance Program (OHIP) for eligible patients, so there is no charge if you bring your OHIP card.
-We are a private clinic for all other services, meaning there is a fee for the service.
+A: We are a private clinic for all services, meaning there is a fee for the service.
 Many extended healthcare plans will assist in these payments.
 We recommend you call your insurance company prior to contacting us so you know what is covered and for how much you are covered.

 Q: Does The Elliott Sports Medicine Clinic directly bill to insurance companies?

 A: We unfortunately do not directly bill to insurance companies, which means you will pay for the treatment/service and then submit the invoice to your insurance company for reimbursement.